Use Of CD-ROM For Highway Design

 384D

-Engineer A's reliance on a CD-ROM as the basis for offering facilities design and construction services
+Engineer A's reliance on a commercial CD-ROM as a substitute for facilities design and construction knowledge

 Engineer A's professional competence relative to facilities design and construction services